YoungsukHwang/Others/README.md

 --------------------------------------------------
 I have many other experiences in programming and computer science, but not listed here.

-Those include [Computer Architecture] class, [Data Mining] course, learning ML through on-campus IT training, diverse programming languages to solve Industrial Engineering problems, and so on.
+Those include [Computer Architecture] course, [Data Mining] course, learning ML through on-campus IT training, diverse programming languages to solve Industrial Engineering problems, and so on.

 I am also an avid self-learner in programming.
 Currently, I am taking Data-Science Course from https://codecademy.com to improve my data-analytics skills.

 --------------------------------------------------

-Thank you.
+Thank you</br>
-Youngsuk Hwang
+Youngsuk Hwang.